Villoo Morawala-Patell

-Villoo Morawala-Patell is the founder and current Chairman and Managing Director of an Indian Biotechnology company Avesthagen.
+Villoo Morawala-Patell is the founder, chairman, and managing director of the Indian biotechnology company Avesthagen.

-Her efforts to create an Indian based intellectual-property driven biotechnology company attracted more than 70 million USD in venture capital before largely collapsing around 2012 with a failed public offering, the exit of senior executives, the shutdown of manufacturing and the cessation of most research activities.
+The company raised more than 70 million USD in venture capital before largely collapsing around 2012 with a failed public offering, the exit of senior executives, the shutdown of manufacturing, and the cessation of most research activities.

-Criminal and civil matters relating to Morawala-Patell and Avesthagen continue to be litigated through the courts.
+Avesthagen later undertook research and development initiatives that include The 10,000 Avestagenome Project which led to the sequencing the first complete Zoroastrian-Parsi mitochondrial reference genome and genetic signatures of an endogamous non-smoking population with the hope of identifying disease specific markers in the space of cancers, neurodegenerative diseases and rare diseases.

 Life and education

-Morawala-Patell earned a Master of Science degree in Medical Biochemistry from the University of Mumbai, then a PhD from the Institut de Biologie Moleculaire des Plantes (IBMP-CNRS), University of Strasbourg, France.
+Morawala-Patell earned a Master of Science degree in Medical Biochemistry from the University of Mumbai, then a PhD from the Institut de Biologie Moleculaire des Plantes (IBMP-CNRS), University of Strasbourg.
 Prior to obtaining her doctorate, Morawala-Patell worked as a research associate at ICRISAT (International Crop Research Institute for the Semi Arid Tropics (ICRISAT) for 10 years.
 After receiving her PhD, she returned to India, becoming a post-doctoral Rockefeller Fellow at the University of Ghent.
-Morawala-Patell was next a visiting scientist and Rockefeller Fellow at NCBS-TIFR, and Professor Emeritus at University of Agricultural Sciences, Bangalore.
+Morawala-Patell was next a visiting scientist and Rockefeller Fellow at NCBS-TIFR, and Professor Emeritus at the University of Agricultural Sciences, Bangalore.

 Avesthagen

 Morawala-Patell founded Avesthagen Limited in 1998.
-Over the next two decades, the company was the recipient of more than 70 million USD in venture capital and strategic global funding and grew to become one of India's foremost biotechnology companies with more than 650 employees.
-The company acquired a large portfolio of patents and intellectual property that it was unable to adequately commercialise leading to revenue crisis around 2012.
-A failed public offering saw a number of exits by senior executives and retrospective salary cuts to existing staff that led to several former staff filing criminal and civil charges against the company for breaching employment contracts and failing to make payments into employee provident funds.
+The company raised more than 70 million USD in venture capital and had more than 650 employees.
+The company was unable to commercialize its patents and intellectual property leading to a revenue crisis around 2012.